DMOJ/docs/ssl-content-proxy.md

 ## SSL Proxying for User Content

 User-generated content (e.g., comments) poses a threat to site security, and may cause mixed-content warnings.
-If your site is served over HTTPS, this may be suboptimal - routing user content through an HTTPS server can help.
+If your site is served over HTTPS, this may be suboptimal - routing user content through a secure server can help.

 The DMOJ site provides support for this through the [Github Camo](https://github.com/atmos/camo) project, which requires CoffeeScript to be installed (`apt-get install coffeescript`).